googlecodelabs/tools/FORMAT-GUIDE.md

      - Put a Youtube video link in the **Description** field of the Alt Text. in the format `https://www.youtube.com/watch?v=[video_ID]`
     > Specifying a start time is not supported at this time.

+1. Embedded Iframes

+    Iframes can be embedded by doing:
+     - Add an image in the document.
+The image can be a screenshot of the iframe for instance but it doesn't really matter since it won't be displayed but replaced by the embedded iframe.
+     - Add an "Alt Text" to the image by doing **Cmd+Opt+Y** or **Right click > "Alt Text..."**
+     - Put a full URL in the **Description** field of the Alt Text. in the format `https://www.domain.com/watch?foo=bar`.
+Note that for security reasons, iframe embbedding is limited to https URLs.

 1. Info Boxes

     For additional information that you would like to specially call-out in your codelab, there are two styles of info boxes: